lucaspchartier/Music-Streaming-Client/README.md

-# Music Database App (Client)
+# Music Database (Client)

 # How it works

 ### Once the user signs in, the user can add, display, update, and remove artists of his or her choosing.
-Similar to Spotify and other similar music apps, the user can build his or her library with a wide variety of artists and customize it to their liking.
+The user can build his or her library with a wide variety of artists and customize it to their liking.

 # Links